wdq/SensorSeed/README.md

 # SensorSeed

 This is C# code for a custom weather station I built.

-Parts list:
+There is an outdoor component to the station that collects temperature, humidity, pressure, wind speed, wind direction, and rain every five minutes.
+There are four small indoor devices that collect just temperature and humidity data in four rooms every five minutes.

+Outdoor weather station parts list:

 | Item                                             | Price   | Description                                                                                                                                                   | Link                                                                                                                                          |
 |--------------------------------------------------|---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|